Donaldson (NYSE:DCI) Announces Quarterly Earnings Results, Misses Expectations By $0.05 EPS

-Donaldson (NYSE:DCI – Get Rating) released its quarterly earnings results on Wednesday.
-The industrial products company reported $0.67 earnings per share for the quarter, missing the consensus estimate of $0.72 by ($0.05), MarketWatch Earnings reports.
-The company had revenue of $853.20 million during the quarter, compared to the consensus estimate of $823.99 million.
-Donaldson had a net margin of 10.24% and a return on equity of 28.09%.
-The firm’s revenue was up 11.5% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.66 earnings per share.
+Donaldson (NYSE:DCI – Get Rating) announced its quarterly earnings results on Wednesday.
+The industrial products company reported $0.67 EPS for the quarter, missing the consensus estimate of $0.72 by ($0.05), MarketWatch Earnings reports.
+Donaldson had a return on equity of 28.09% and a net margin of 10.24%.
+The company had revenue of $853.20 million for the quarter, compared to analyst estimates of $823.99 million.
+During the same quarter in the prior year, the business earned $0.66 earnings per share.
+Donaldson’s revenue was up 11.5% compared to the same quarter last year.
 Donaldson updated its FY 2022 guidance to $2.67-$2.73 EPS and its FY22 guidance to $2.67-2.73 EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 24th.
-Investors of record on Thursday, June 9th will be paid a $0.23 dividend.
-This represents a $0.92 dividend on an annualized basis and a yield of 1.82%.
-This is a boost from Donaldson’s previous quarterly dividend of $0.22.
-The ex-dividend date is Wednesday, June 8th.
-Donaldson’s dividend payout ratio (DPR) is 35.20%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 24th.
+Shareholders of record on Thursday, June 9th will be issued a $0.23 dividend.
+This represents a $0.92 annualized dividend and a dividend yield of 1.83%.
+The ex-dividend date of this dividend is Wednesday, June 8th.
+This is an increase from Donaldson’s previous quarterly dividend of $0.22.
+Donaldson’s dividend payout ratio is 35.20%.

-Several research analysts have weighed in on DCI shares.
-Robert W. Baird lowered their price target on shares of Donaldson from $70.00 to $65.00 in a report on Thursday, March 3rd.
-William Blair reissued a “market perform” rating on shares of Donaldson in a report on Thursday, March 3rd.
-Finally, StockNews.com cut shares of Donaldson from a “strong-buy” rating to a “buy” rating in a report on Friday, May 27th.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $66.67.
+A number of research analysts have commented on DCI shares.
+StockNews.com lowered shares of Donaldson from a “strong-buy” rating to a “buy” rating in a research note on Friday, May 27th.
+Robert W. Baird decreased their price objective on shares of Donaldson from $70.00 to $65.00 in a report on Thursday, March 3rd.
+Finally, William Blair reaffirmed a “market perform” rating on shares of Donaldson in a report on Thursday, March 3rd.
+Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $66.67.

 About Donaldson (Get Rating)